 - Ink Business Unlimited® Credit Card: 0 percent intro APR on purchases for 12 months (13.24 percent to 19.24 percent variable APR after).
 It comes with a $750 bonus cash back after you charge $7,500 within the first three months of opening the account.
 You will also earn an unlimited 1.5 percent cash back on every purchase you make for your business.

 - The Blue Business® Plus Credit Card from American Express: 0 percent intro APR for 12 months from date of account opening on purchases (13.24 percent to 19.24 percent variable APR after).
 Earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.
 You’ll also earn 2X Membership Rewards points on the first $50,000 you spend per year (then 1X points ) and an unlimited 2X points on prepaid rental cars booked through AmexTravel.com.

-- U.S. Bank Business Cash Rewards World Elite™ Mastercard®: 0 percent intro APR for 12 billing cycles on purchases and balance transfers (13.99 percent to 22.99 percent variable APR after).
+- (No longer available) U.S. Bank Business Cash Rewards World Elite™ Mastercard®: 0 percent intro APR for 12 billing cycles on purchases and balance transfers (13.99 percent to 22.99 percent variable APR after).
 It comes with a welcome offer of $500 in cash back when you spend $3,000 in the first 90 days of opening your account, and you will earn 3 percent cash back on eligible purchases at gas stations, office supply stores and cell phone/service providers.
 Plus you’ll earn 1% cash back on all other eligible purchases.
 It also offers a 25 percent annual cash back bonus based on your prior year’s cash rewards (up to $250).